• Skip to primary navigation

 1. The Museum at the Gateway Arch

-SheBuysTravel Tip: The museum is free but the ride to the top of the Gateway Arch requires a paid ticket.
-Riding the tram to the top starts at $12 for adults and $8 for kids ages 3-15.
+SheBuysTravel Tip: Though the museum is free, the ride to the top of the Gateway Arch requires a paid ticket.
 The single-seat ride is fun and the view from the top is impressive.
-But is it worth $40 for a family of four?
-We think everyone should ride to the top at least once, but every family is different.
+There is also a new virtual reality experience (on the ground) that you have to pay for.

 2. St. Louis Zoo